instamobile/codebases/README.md

 yarn install && expo start
 ```

 Our apps are basic Expo apps, so this is all you need to do.
-If you have any issues with running the app, you need to make sure Expo works fine on your laptop - check out [Expo documentation](https://expo.dev/).
+If you have any issues with running the app, you need to make sure Expo works fine on your machine - check out [Expo documentation](https://expo.dev/).

 ## Integrating Your Own Firebase